 Show Your Flaws

-Embracing your flaws is a powerful message that shows there are humans behind the scene that care for its family of clients and mistakes don't fall on deaf ears.
+Embracing your flaws is a powerful message that shows there are humans behind the scene who care for its family of clients and mistakes don’t fall on deaf ears.